 Instead of wasting away your energy and wishing that Monday won’t come, here are some of the things you can do to prepare for the week ahead.
-These may appear like simple things, but they can totally change your mindset and help you prepare psychologically.
+These may seem simple, but they can totally change your mindset and help you prepare psychologically.

-Here are easy and simple things you can do to help you prepare for the week ahead.
+Here are some easy and simple things you can do to prepare for the week ahead.

 Why are you so anxious about returning to work anyway?
 An overview of the tasks that you need to achieve will give you a clearer picture of the week ahead.
-It does not have to be extremely detailed, but you can consider it your guiding light or master list.
-Maybe once you’ve organized all your tasks you will realize that they are manageable after all.
+It does not have to be extremely detailed, but you can consider it your master list.
+Once you’ve organized all your tasks, you will realize that they are manageable after all.

 It does not have to be a book related to the work you do.
 In fact, it might be better if you read something light and leisurely.
-Reading a book will help you stay relax but it will also keep your brain engaged somewhat.
+Reading a book will help you stay relaxed, but it will also keep your brain engaged.
 Think of it as your warm-up for the week ahead.
 Pick a book that you genuinely find interesting.
-Try reading about something that you’ve been meaning to learn - maybe calligraphy or knitting or even brewing your own beer.
+Try reading about something that you’ve been meaning to learn - maybe calligraphy, knitting. or even brewing your own beer.

-If you know that you will have a stressful week ahead, then you need to prepare for battle.
+If you know that you will have a stressful week ahead, then you need to prepare yourself well.
 Organizing your outfits will give you a sense that you’ve completed something related to all the work you’re anticipating.
 Make sure to take special meetings into account.
 Power dress on those days when you need to feel more confident about yourself.

-Organizing your things can make you feek more confident that you are ready for the tasks of the week.
-Plus, preparing your bag will help you avoid mistakes like forgetting important documents during a presentation.
+Organizing your things can make you feel more confident that you are ready for your upcoming tasks.
+Plus, preparing your bag will help you avoid mistakes like forgetting important documents for a presentation.
 Prepare and make sure that you have everything you’ll need for the week to avoid last-minute problems.

-If you had a very busy weekend, try to at least make a commitment to give yourself quality “Me time” on Sunday night.
-The best way to do it is to enjoy a long, relaxing bath in the tub.
-It’s such an easy thing to prepare but you get to enjoy numerous health and beauty benefits.
+If you had a very busy weekend, try to at least give yourself quality “me time” on Sunday night.
+The best way to do this is to enjoy a long, relaxing bath in the tub.
+It’s an easy thing to prepare, but you get to enjoy numerous benefits.

-Haven’t head of Epsom salt yet?
-It’s made from Magnesium and Sulfate, which both play a big role in helping with relaxation.
-It can also smoothen skin, soothe aching muscles and even promote better sleep.
-Plus, all our Epsom salt blends are enhanced with 100% pure essential oils that can give you amazing aromatherapy benefits.
+Haven’t heard of Epsom salt yet?
+It’s made from magnesium and sulfate, which both play a big role in helping with relaxation.
+Plus, all our Epsom salt blends are enhanced with 100% pure essential oils that offer amazing aromatherapy benefits.

-If you are looking for a particular blend that will help you stay energized, we have a Rejuvenate Bath Soak enhanced with Orange Essential Oil, Grapefruit Essential Oil, Frankincense Essential Oil, & Lavender Essential that can help make your relaxing experience even better.
+If you are looking for a particular blend that will help you stay energized, try our Rejuvenate Bath Soak.
+It is enhanced with orange essential oil, grapefruit essential oil, frankincense essential oil, and lavender essential oil that can help make your relaxing experience even better.